-Isn’t that good?
+Isn’t that great?
 Aren’t we meant to take care of one another and to feel so loved?

 Of course we are.
 It’s natural to do this.
-It’s just that when we do it automatically, with no consciousness, over time our caring for our partner and their caring for us becomes an unspoken contract where we are not allowed to break the rules of the contract.
+It’s just that when we do it automatically, with no consciousness, over time our caring for our partner and their caring for us becomes an unspoken contract with rules we feel we can’t break.

 An unconscious relationship pattern forms – the positive bonding pattern – where in order for us to continue feeling cared for by our partner, we suppress the feelings and responses that might rock the boat.

-We don’t express any reaction that’s incompatible with the rules of the bonding pattern, and we expect our partner to also honour them.
+We don’t express any reaction that’s incompatible with the rules of the bonding pattern, and we expect our partner to also honour the rules.
 We ‘agree’ to care for each other and to not break the pattern.

-This is all unsaid but we each also know on some level that there will be consequences if we break the pattern.
+This is all unsaid.
+But we each also know on some level that there’ll be consequences if we break the pattern.
 So we suppress our vulnerability about this and keep the pattern going.
 We continue to suppress any incompatible thoughts or feelings and we entrust our partner to continue caring for our vulnerability.

-And when a positive bonding pattern has dominated a relationship for some time, it inevitably turns into what is called a negative bonding pattern.
+And when a positive bonding pattern has dominated a relationship for a long time, it inevitably turns into what is called a negative bonding pattern.

 Negative Bonding Patterns

 When a positive bonding pattern turns sour the relationship pattern turns into a negative one.
-This is when you express all the feelings you have been suppressing over time.
+That’s when you express all the feelings you’ve been suppressing.
 And because most of us want to avoid a negative bonding pattern – which can range from a fairly benign argument to deciding your relationship is over – we tend to keep our positive bonding patterns going for as long as is possible.

 It’s really a no-win situation until you become aware that this process is going on and then take action to navigate these patterns in a more conscious way.

-Below are some examples of how positive bonding patterns adversely affect relationships, particularly the passion in your relationship, and your individual happiness and fulfilment:
+Below are some examples of how positive bonding patterns adversely affect relationships.

 4 Negative Consequences of Positive Bonding Patterns

-1. You miss out on the experiences, ideas and feelings from the parts of yourself that are not involved in the bonding pattern.
+1. You miss out on the experiences, ideas and feelings from the parts of yourself that aren’t involved in the bonding pattern.